NVIDIA/DL4AGX/AV-Solutions/far3d-trt/README.md

 (Image taken from the [Far3D repo](https://github.com/megvii-research/Far3D))

+## News
+- `[2025-03-19]` Added support for a mixed precision decoder in TensorRT 10+ which reduces latency by more than 40% with marginal accuracy loss.

 # Prerequisites
 Repository preparation
 Please execute the following commands to download this repository and apply patches.